 May 10, 2024

-What if I don’t have a logo yet?
-Is it worth the investment?
+Do I need a logo?
+Is branding worth the investment?

 1. What can a logo communicate about a brand?